volksgeistt/volksgeistt.xyz/README.md

 # volksgeistt.xyz
-files for my personal web.
+> Source files to my personal web.
+---
+> [!TIP]
+> You can use this source code, if you well know what to do and how to use it, but If not then don't try to so.

+> [!NOTE]
+> Ok Bye 🤡